Services

 Administrative duties will be undertaken by our support staff.

-As Head of Department, Sarah Davies has overall responsibility for the supervision of all work carried out by his team.
+As Head of Department, Sarah Davies has overall responsibility for the supervision of all work carried out by her team.

 You will no doubt have a few questions about the advice and support our Commercial Property team offers as well as the processes involved before you decide to instruct your Solicitor.